json-schema-org/referencing/draft-handrews-jri.md

 #### Bundling to JSON Pointer fragment references only

-Despite implementing specifications that allow multi-document sets, in practice a significant number of tools only support same-resource references using JSON Pointer fragments (the only fragmenty syntax listed by name in older JSON Reference specifications).
+Despite implementing specifications that allow multi-document sets, in practice a significant number of tools only support same-resource references using JSON Pointer fragments (the only fragment syntax listed by name in older JSON Reference specifications).

 This form of bundling creates a single document and adjusts all references to only point to the newly bundled locations using JSON Pointers.

 #### Bundling with stable references

-A set of documents that each set `$id` in their root objects, and that only refer to each other using the primary resource identifiers set that way (plus any approriate fragment syntax) can be bundled into a single compound document that satisfies all references internally without the need to edit them.
+A set of documents that each set `$id` in their root objects, and that only refer to each other using the primary resource identifiers set that way (plus any appropriate fragment syntax) can be bundled into a single compound document that satisfies all references internally without the need to edit them.

 Unlike the previous two use cases, this type of bundling can be un-bundled.
 An interoperable bundling format that can be safely un-bundled regardless of context is defined in {{bundling-interop}}.